 If an Always-on PDU Session Granted indication was provided by the H-SMF to indicate that the PDU Session is to be changed to an always-on PDU Session, the V-SMF decides whether to accept or reject the request from the H-SMF based on local policies.

 For network slice replacement, based on the information received from the V-SMF, the H-SMF determines whether to retain the PDU Session as described in clause 5.15.19 of TS 23.501 [2].
 If the H-SMF decides to retain the PDU Session, the H-SMF includes the Alternative HPLMN S-NSSAI and a cause value indicating that the PDU Session is to be retained in the Nsmf_PDUSession_Update Request message.
 For SSC mode 3 PDU Session if the H-SMF decides to establish a new PDU Session on the Alternative HPLMN S-NSSAI, the H-SMF includes Alternative HPLMN S-NSSAI and a cause value indicating that a new PDU Session re-establishment on the Alternative HPLMN S-NSSAI is required in the Nsmf_PDUSession_Update Request message.
 For SSC mode 1 and SSC mode 2 PDU session if the H-SMF decides to establish a new PDU Session on the HPLMN Alternative S-NSSAI, the H-SMF initiates release of the PDU Session as described in clause 4.3.4.3.

+If Transport Level Marking Indication is provided by the H-SMF (SMF) to the V-SMF for the QoS flow, the V-SMF instructs the V-UPF for the consistent transport level marking as defined in clause 5.8.2.7, 5.8.5.6, of TS 23.501 [2].

+NOTE X: The usage of Transport Level Marking Indicator between home PLMN and visited PLMN is subject to an SLA.
 3a-3b (HPLMN requested) These steps are executed if new QoS Flow(s) are to be created.
 The SMF updates the UPF with UL Packet Detection Rules of the new QoS Flow.
 These steps are executed if the HPLMN S-NSSAI is replaced by an Alternative HPLMN S-NSSAI and the PDU Session is retained.
 The SMF updates the UPF with Alternative S-NSSAI.

 NOTE 2: This allows the UL packets with the QFI of the new QoS Flow to be transferred.